ListnPlay/charts/druid/README.md

       druid_indexer_logs_s3Bucket: <my-druid-deep-storage-bucket>
       druid_indexer_logs_s3Prefix: druid/indexing-logs

+Also note that each Druid service can have its own `env` section to configure that service and possibly override the common `env` configuration.

 ### Monitoring

-Prometheus monitoring can be enabled as follow:
+Prometheus monitoring can be enabled as follows:

     monitoring:
       enabled: true